dnvriend/docker-networking-test/README.md

 Each new host will be provisioned by docker-machine with a docker service.
 Each docker service that work together must share information about its configuration, running containers, docker network configuration and such to a globally accessible configuration store.
 Such a sysem is called [service discovery](https://www.digitalocean.com/community/tutorials/the-docker-ecosystem-service-discovery-and-distributed-configuration-stores).
-Docker [supports](https://github.com/docker/docker/tree/master/pkg/discovery) the following configuation
+Docker [supports](https://github.com/docker/docker/tree/master/pkg/discovery) the following configuration
 stores: [etcd](https://coreos.com/etcd/), [consul](https://www.consul.io/) and [zookeeper](https://zookeeper.apache.org/).
 For this
 example we will be using `consul`, which has some nice advanced features including configurable health checks, ACL functionality, HAProxy configuration, and has a web ui to boot!